 The treatment period is defined as the time the patient is on PICU during the acute hospital admission.
 This includes readmission to the PICU from another inpatient care area (where date of readmission is within 30 days from randomisation).

-The following events are exempt from reporting as AEs or SAEs
+The following events are exempt from reporting:

 - Deterioration of condition or death that is not related to the trial intervention. - Reaction to non-trial medication.